 Roads and Maritime Services (RMS) is the proponent for this project.
 Sydney Motorway Corporation (SMC) is responsible for delivering the project and all stages of WestConnex.

 WestConnex is a NSW Government priority.
-RMS has submitted this proposal to connect the M4 east and the new M5 Motorway, in line with the government’s priorities.
+RMS submitted the proposal to connect the M4 east and the new M5 Motorway, in line with the government’s priorities.

-The Department of Planning and Environment will independently assess the application based on the Environmental Impact Statement (EIS), community, council and agency submissions and RMS’ Response to Submissions report.
+The Department of Planning and Environment independently assessed the application based on the Environmental Impact Statement (EIS), community, council and agency submissions and RMS’s Submissions and Preferred Infrastructure Report (SPIR).